Coronavirus: blood donation and safety

 Testing for coronavirus

-Although we routinely test all blood donations for some infections, this does not include testing for coronavirus.
+Although we routinely test all blood donations for some infection that can be passed on through blood, this does not include testing for coronavirus.

 This is because there is no evidence of coronavirus being transmitted through blood donation.